seung-lab/chunkflow/README.md

 Chunk operations for large scale 3D image dataset processing

 # Introduction
 3D image dataset could be too large to be processed in a single computer, and distributed processing was required.
 In most cases, the image dataset could be choped to chunks and distributed to computers for processing.
-This package provide a framework to perform distributed chunk processing.
+This package provide a framework to perform distributed chunk processing for large scale 3D image dataset.
+For each task in a single machine, it has a few composable chunk operators for flexible real world usage, including convolutional network inference and meshing of segmentation.

 ## Features
 - Decoupled frontend and backend.
 The computational heavy backend could be any computer with internet connection and Amazon Web Services (AWS) authentication.